Israel–North Korea relations: History

-Mossad and Ministry of Foreign Affairs meeting
+North Korean meeting with Mossad and the Israeli Ministry of Foreign Affairs

-North Korean-Israeli relations are, as Aron Shai writes in the Israel Journal of Foreign Affairs, "perhaps the most estranged 'non-relations'" in the international community.
+Israel–North Korea relations are, as Aron Shai wrote in the Israel Journal of Foreign Affairs, "perhaps the most estranged 'non-relations'" in the international community.
 This estrangement and disconnect is best categorized by an event in which North Korea invited the Mossad and the Ministry of Foreign Affairs in 1992 in two separate delegations.
 The event passed, and neither party knew the other was there.
 This disconnect and stealth in relations is in part due to Israel's relations with South Korea, which are much more normalized due to Israeli aid during the Korean War.

 According to Shai, the director general of the Ministry of Foreign Affairs, Eytan Bentsur, was optimistic in his meeting with North Korea.
-In exchange for arms deals to Israel, North Korea wanted Israel's help to make negotiations with America prevail.
+In exchange for arms deals to Israel, North Korea wanted Israel's help to make negotiations with the U.S. prevail.
 The deal soon turned into a mutually beneficial relationship: North Korea wanted aid and investment and Israel wanted North Korea to stop supplying missiles to Iran.
 The deal seemed likely, but in 1993, North Korea pulled out of the Treaty on the Non-Proliferation of Nuclear Weapons.
 Efraim Halevy, who was representing Mossad, on the other hand, wanted to emphatically end relations with North Korea and enhance Israel's relationship with South Korea instead.
 North Korea's exit from this agreement increased the Mossad's pressure on the MFA to end the agreement.

 While the relationship between the two countries appears frozen, the events that transpired during that demarche have strong implications.
 First, the disconnect of policy between the Mossad and the MFA was revealed.
 As Shai writes, "there was obviously no coordination between the two institutions, and one wonders whether this actually undermined Israel's strategic interests".
-Second, however, American intervention and strong influence in whether to pursue a foreign policy relationship with North Korea divided the Israeli government.
-While some diplomats argued that America is more equipped to deal with North Korean relations and being Israel's biggest ally, should have a voice in decisions, many diplomats (including Bentsur), argued that America was taking away Israel's right of self-governance.
+Second, however, U.S. intervention and strong influence in whether to pursue a foreign policy relationship with North Korea divided the Israeli government.
+While some diplomats argued that the U.S. is more equipped to deal with North Korean relations and being Israel's biggest ally, should have a voice in decisions, many diplomats (including Bentsur), argued that the U.S. was taking away Israel's right of self-governance.